tagaychinova/cinema-land-monorepo/README.md

 ## Explore the project graph

-Run `npx nx graph` to show the graph of the workspace.
-It will show tasks that you can run with Nx.
+Run `npx nx graph` to show the graph of the workspace It will show tasks that you can run with Nx.

 - [Learn more about Exploring the Project Graph](https://nx.dev/core-features/explore-graph)